 Conclusion

 Fitness apps are like buses: there is always another one coming.
 But while it can be motivating to make a switch, especially if you are not entirely happy with the app you are using now, do not rush the process.
-The grass is not greener on the other side…
+The grass is not always greener on the other side.

-Keep the above five factors into consideration and only make the switch if it makes sense from a user experience and financial standpoint.
+Keep the above five factors in mind and only make the switch if it makes sense from a user experience and financial standpoint.